codepath/android_guides/Cloning-a-Login-Screen-Layout-Guide.md

  * Click states for the buttons (so the graphic changes when I press)
  * Testing across multiple device sizes (might use a [nine-patch](http://developer.android.com/tools/help/draw9patch.html) for scalable buttons)

+### Common Q&A

+There are several questions that come up commonly when "cloning screens" covered below:

+**How do I support different fonts?**

+Fonts can be customized fairly easily using this [custom fonts](http://www.androidhive.info/2012/02/android-using-external-fonts/) guide.
+We aware that custom fonts can cause performance issues if used too much.

+**How do I center the ActionBar title?**

+ActionBar title can be centered only if you opt to totally customize the view being inflated.
+Instead of the default ActionBar text you can specify your own to use instead that is centered.
+This [stackoverflow answer](http://stackoverflow.com/questions/12387345/how-to-align-actionbar-title-center-in-android/12388200#12388200) explains it in detail.

+**How do I change the background color of the ActionBar?**

+Customize the theme of the ActionBar in the `styles.xml` as explained in [this stackoverflow post](http://stackoverflow.com/a/9249702) to adjust the color of the ActionBar.

 ## References

 * <http://www.android-app-patterns.com/category/login-screens>